alecoso/MS-TIE/README.md

   - Matrix Solution (MS) (our)

+The images in `./data/sim1` were taken from the simulations in the supplementary material of [3].

 Here are the references for the previous methods, credit to the authors.

 [1] D. Paganin and K. A. Nugent, “Noninterferometric phase imaging with partially coherent light,” Phys. review letters 80, 2586 (1998).